LorenzSeufert/CeangalMessenger---Documentation/UseCases/CreateUserProfileUseCase.md

 Create user profile

 ## 1.1 Brief Description
-Create the user profile after registration with username, password and email.
+Create the user profile after registration with password and email.
 The following informations have to displayed:
 - nickname
 - picture
 - age